UK Property Investment in 2019 | Ultimate Guidefjpinvestment

 Data from the Royal Institute of Charted Surveyors (RICS) draws attention to this, with less property for sale, deals taking a record amount of time to complete, and property staying on the market for substantially longer than in previous years.

-Mixed growth across the UK
+Mixed growth for UK property investments across the UK

 So, what is the outlook for 2019?
 Unfortunately, there looks to be a similar trend going forward, particularly in the first half of the year.
 The market will inevitably continue – unfortunate scenarios in debt and death results in property naturally entering the market.
 With a continued rise in students going to university and increasing numbers of people moving for employment, there will always be some demand for property.
 However, buyers will find they have less options in the market.